GoogleCloudPlatform/professional-services/infrastructure/labelmaker/readme.md

 The package includes a DeploymentManager configuration that:

-  - Boots and instance and attached different type disks
+  - Boots and instance and attaches different disk types
-  - Install python dependencies
+  - Installs python dependencies
   - Creates a labels json file

 Best practice would be to store labelmaker in a repo or bucket, and download via a startup script.